This article applies to:

-Admins are unable to login to authenticate
+Admins are unable to login via SAML

-The NetSuite login flow currently only shows roles that have SAML Single Sign On enabled.
-NetSuite's login flow only exposes these roles.
-If you truly need to login to CloudExtend as an Admin we recommend that you create a role that closely mirrors your admin role, enable the prerequisite permissions (at the top of this article), and use that role with CloudExtend.
+- We recommend that you create a role that closely mirrors your admin role, enable the prerequisite permissions (at the top of this article), and use that role with CloudExtend.

-Users other than Admins are unable to authenticate
+Users are unable to authenticate

 - User doesn’t have SAML Single Sign-on permission.
 (FULL permission level for SAML Single Sign-on permission is required, see prerequisites above).

 - Check if the 'SuiteAnalytics Connect' permission is enabled for the role.
 Roles with this permission granted are restricted by NetSuite from logging in via SAML SSO.

 - Your IDP can be sending out an alias.
 It must send the email address that matches their NetSuite user account

 Users want to login with non SAML roles